 The first outbreak of the bird flu (H5N1) in humans occurred in 1997.
-Eighteen people in Hong Kong were infected; six died.
+Eighteen people in Hong Kong were infected; 6 died.
 In an effort to stop the spread of the virus, the Chinese government responded by destroying the poultry population—1.5 million birds.
 Since 1997, the bird flu has infected people in over 15 countries in Asia, Europe, the Near East, the Pacific, and Africa, and it remains a highly contagious and deadly virus among birds.
 There is a fear that the bird flu could mutate and spread more easily to humans.
 The fear of a pandemic is further heightened by the fact that migratory birds can continue to spread the virus to other countries.
+There are also additional bird flu viruses now, such as H7N9.

-What should you do if you have plans to travel abroad?
-The first step is to find out the facts.
+If you have plans to travel abroad, then you should find out the facts.

 The bird flu is caused by the type A strain of the influenza virus.
 In the wild, influenza A is easily spread among birds, but they usually do not get sick from the virus.
 Domestic birds, like chickens, are more susceptible, though.
 Among poultry populations, a highly dangerous form of the flu can cause severe sickness and death within 48 hours.